josbeir/cakephp-templater-defaults/README.md

 - Easy setup
 - Define default attributes and values for CakePHP string templates
 - Merge default attributes and runtime attributes seamlessly (e.g., for classes)
-- Simplifies integration with CSS frameworks (I'm looking at your `tailwind`)
+- Simplifies integration with CSS frameworks (I'm looking at you `tailwind`)

+## Requirements

+- CakePHP 5.0 or higher
+- PHP 8.2 or higher

 ## Installation